NG-NEST/ng-nest/lib/ng-nest/ui/typography/docs/readme.en_US.md

 ---
-label: 'Typography 字体'
+label: 'Typography'
 category: 'Basic'
 ---

-# Typography 字体
+# Typography

-我们对字体进行统一规范，力求在各个操作系统下都有最佳展示效果。
+We standardize the font, and strive to have the best display effect in each operating system.

 ## Used alone